ocfgaldino/inmetpy/README.md

 lon = -47.8919

 stations = inmet.search_station_by_coords(lat=lat, lon=lon, n_stations = 5)
 # It returns the 5 closest stations of lat,lon.
+The dataframe returned contains a new attribute `DISTANCE`, with the distance of that stations of lat,lon, in kilometers.

 ```

-It is also possible to filter the type of stations using `station_type` on the methods above.
+It is also possible to filter the station type using `station_type` on the methods above.

+---

+### Get data from stations